The Corporate Immigration Review: Germany

 - self-employment visa.

-In addition, unlike some other countries, there are no quotas available in Germany (except for migrants from the Western Balkan region, where a yearly quote of no more than 25,000 per year had been recently implemented effective from 1 January 20212).
-Consequently, the number of visas that can be granted under each of the visa categories is unlimited as long as the labour authorities do not come to the conclusion that the position can be filled from the local job market in the case of visa categories with a labour market test requirement.
+In addition, unlike some other countries, there are no quotas available in Germany (except for migrants from the Western Balkan region, where a yearly quota of no more than 25,000 per year has recently been implemented, effective from 1 January 2021).2 Consequently, the number of visas that can be granted under each of the visa categories is unlimited as long as the labour authorities do not come to the conclusion that the position can be filled from the local job market in the case of visa categories with a labour market test requirement.
 Therefore, as a matter of principle, it makes no difference if one lodges the application at the beginning, during or at the end of the year (although the processing time is likely to be longer in the middle of the summer season or directly before Christmas).

 i Legislation and policy

 The key immigration law in Germany is the Residence Act, which regulates the granting of residence permits to foreigners.
 It entered into force on 1 January 2005 and contains provisions on the entry of foreigners into Germany and their residence in the country, various purposes for residence (e.g., residence for educational purposes, residence for the purpose of economic activity), as well as the termination of residence and asylum procedures.
 With respect to obtaining residence permits for the purpose of employment, further details are set out in the Employment Regulation.